SAP/openui5-website/CONTRIBUTING.md

 ## Contributing

-Follow the installation instructions below to contribute to our website.
+If you have a proposal you want to share with us, follow the description below.
+You only need to follow the installation instructions if you want to contribute something.

 ### Requirements